rdoxenham/openstack-training/documentation/openstack-manual.md

 	# service openstack-glance-registry start && chkconfig openstack-glance-registry on
 	# service openstack-glance-api start && chkconfig openstack-glance-api on

-To complete the integration, a service an an associated end-point need to be created in Keystone:
+To complete the integration, a service and an associated end-point need to be created in Keystone:

 	# source ~/keystonerc_admin